-More detailed information about the Union Workhouses in Sheffield is available in the Sheffield Archives and Local Studies Library guide Workhouses research guide | Sheffield City Council.
+More detailed information about the Union Workhouses in Sheffield is available in the Sheffield Archives and Local Studies Library guide Sources for the Study of Workhouses in Sheffield.

 There were also neighbouring Poor Law Unions at Wortley, Penistone, Rotherham, Barnsley, Doncaster and Thorne.
 Sheffield Archives holds some useful records (including minutes, 1838 - 1929) of Wortley Poor Law Union which covered areas now within the City of Sheffield (including Ecclesfield, Stocksbridge and Bradfield).